leviathan88/ethereum-solidity/readme.md

 Inbox - Smart Contract with Solidity
 Lottery - Smart Contract with Solidity
-Lottery React - Frontend with ReactJS for our Lottery Contract
+Lottery React - Frontend with ReactJS for our Lottery Contract Kickstart - Smart Contract with Solidity and React App
 ```